anthem-audio/anthem/docs/setup_linux.md

 ## Setup on Linux

+_Note: These instructions were created on Ubuntu and match our Ubuntu CI builds.
+You may need to modify these  instructions if you're using a different distro._

 ### Prerequisites

 Anthem is developed with the Flutter framework.
 [You can see instructions for installing Flutter for Linux here.](https://docs.flutter.dev/get-started/install/linux)